AgePartnership/oleg-starter-pack/README.md

 ### Variables

-Files in variables contain specific variables for breakpoints and fonts.
+Files in variables contains specific variables for breakpoints, fonts, etc.

 ## Install using npm